 about water near school, home, and in between.

-the appropriate AquaSMART video for your grade level (available from
+the appropriate AquaSMART video for your grade level (available by

 a guest speaker from the community (e.g. U.S. Coast Guard Auxiliary,

 U.S. Power Squadrons, Red Cross, lifeguards, local law enforcement